Hot Springs South Dakota: Complete Guide

 1. Wind Cave National Park

 The densest cave system in the world is at Wind Cave National Park.
-Since 1950, modern cavers have brought the total distance explored to over 150 miles of discovered passageways, and there is plenty of exploration yet to come.
-This makes it the 6th longest cave system in the world as well.
+Since 1950, modern cavers have brought the total distance explored to over 150 miles, and there is plenty of exploration yet to come.
+Wind Cave is currently the 6th longest cave system in the world.

 There are a handful of tours that allow park goers to see some of the features for which the cave is known.
 They say that 95% of the world’s box work is found at Wind Cave National Park.
 The park is free to enter, but the tours cost $10-12 depending on which one you select.

-Seldom mentioned about Wind Cave is the abundance of bison that roam the 34,000 grassland acres above the tunnels.
-It is the largest remaining natural grass prairie in North America.
+Seldom mentioned about Wind Cave is the abundance of bison that roam above the tunnels.
+It is the largest natural grass prairie in North America.
 Some would say it is the best part of the National Park.

-Learn about all the Beautiful Things to Do at Wind Cave National Park by clicking here.
+Learn about all the Beautiful Things to Do at Wind Cave National Park here.
 It is without question one of the best things to do in Hot Springs, South Dakota.

 2. Mammoth Site of Hot Springs, South Dakota